7ssasbiat/.github/profile/README.md

 ## Hi there 👋

  We are a team of three girls.
-Currently studying Data Science at the National Institute Of Statistics and Applied Economics.
+Currently studying Data Science at the National Institute Of Statistics and Applied Economics in Morocco.
-We are passionate about Statistics, Analytics, Machine Learning, Time Series Analysis, Computer Vision, NLP and Deep Learning.
+We are passionate about Statistics, Analytics, Machine Learning, Time Series Analysis, Computer Vision, NLP and Deep Learning and we aim to translate this passion into projects here :smile:

-Here, we aim to translate this passion into projects in this field.
+'7ssasbiat', our team name, means in the Moroccan dialect 'Calculator girls', which refer to our passion for applied mathematics.
+It's also a nickname for all the students of our institut.

 Meet us :